 High school students from the community are invited to Stony Brook University by SHPE to learn about STEM careers.

 Noche de Ciencias

 We ignite curiosity and incentivize students and parents alike to consider attending college and pursuing STEM.

 Arduinos are a simple, cheap way to teach kids basic electronic concepts that are used in everyday machines and robots.
-They learn from pre-built robots and have a chance to build their own.
+Students are presented with pre-built Arduino projects and taught what went into making them work as well as have a chance to build their own.

-A panel presented by Stony Brook students informs high school students about their own experiences applying to college, choosing a majora, and being successful in college.
+A panel presented by Stony Brook SHPE students takes high school students through their own experiences from applying to college to choosing a major, and what it takes to be successful in college.

 - Host an event around a topic of your choice

 - Your logo on the back of Stony Brook SHPE sweaters

 - Everything in the Bronze package

 Bronze: ($50 – $249)